-The aggregate amount of principal payments to be made on all outstanding classes of notes on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," will generally equal the decrease during the prior collection period in the contract value of the receivables.
+The aggregate amount of principal payments to be made on all outstanding classes of notes on each payment date. to the extent of available amounts as described under "Servicing Matters-Distributions," will generally equal the decrease during the prior collection period in the contract value of the receivables.
 The contract value of the receivables equals the discounted present value of their scheduled cash flows, using a specified discount rate.
 The collection period with respect to any payment date is the period from the end of the preceding collection period (or, if for the first payment date, from the beginning of the day after the cutoff date) to and including the last day of the calendar month preceding the calendar month in which such payment date occurs.
-In addition, on each payment date to the extent of available amounts as described under "Servicing Matters-Distributions," additional principal payments will also be made on the Class A-1 Notes until paid in full.
+In addition, on each payment date to the extent of available amounts as described under "Servicing Matters-Distributions," additional principal payments will also be made on the Class A-1 Notes until paid in notes has been paid in full.

-Amounts allocated to payment of the principal on the notes will generally be applied on a fully sequential basis, meaning that no principal payments will be made on any class of notes until each more senior class of notes has been paid in full.
 Within the Class A Notes, no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
 For purposes of principal payments, the Class A-2a Notes and Class A-2b Notes will be treated as a single class.
 Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2a Notes and A-2b Notes, pro rata based on their respective outstanding principal balances; A-3 Notes; A-4 Notes; and Class B Notes.